-There will be four assignments for the four topics covered in class.
+There will be four assignments based on each topic covered in class.
 The assignments will be posted on moodle at the beginning of a new topic.
-It will be due on the Monday after finishing that topic.
-Please work on it as we progress through each topic
+It will be due on the Monday after we finish that topic.
+You are encouraged to work along as we progress in each topic and by the time we finish the topic you will be ready to complete the assignment.